Revolving Door (advertisement)

-"Revolving Door" was a famous negative television commercial made for Republican nominee George H. W. Bush's campaign during the 1988 United States presidential election.
-Along with the Willie Horton ("Weekend Passes") commercial, it is considered to have been a major factor in Bush's defeat of Democratic nominee Michael Dukakis.
+"Revolving Door" was a famous negative television commercial made for Republican Party nominee George H. W. Bush's campaign during the 1988 United States presidential election.
+Along with the Willie Horton ("Weekend Passes") commercial, it is considered to have been a major factor in Bush's defeat of the Democratic Party nominee Michael Dukakis.
 The ad was produced by political consultant Roger Ailes with help from Bush campaign manager Lee Atwater, and first aired on October 5, 1988.
-"Revolving door syndrome" is a term used in criminology to refer to recidivism; however, in the ad, the implication is that prison sentences were of an inconsequential length.
+"Revolving door syndrome" is a term used in criminology to refer to recidivism; however, the implication in the ad is that prison sentences were of an inconsequential length.

 Synopsis

 The ad shows a line of convicts (portrayed by actors) casually walking in and out of a prison (filmed in Draper, Utah) by means of a revolving door.
 The narration states that as governor of Massachusetts, Dukakis vetoed mandatory minimum sentencing for drug dealers, that he vetoed the death penalty, and that he gave weekend furloughs to first-degree murderers.
 The narrator goes on to point out that while furloughed, many of the convicts committed crimes including kidnapping and rape, and are still at large.
 The ad concludes with the phrase: "Now Michael Dukakis says he wants to do for America what he's done for Massachusetts.
 America can't afford that risk."
-The disclaimer at the end indicates the ad was paid for and endorsed by the Bush/Quayle campaign.
+The disclaimer at the end indicates the ad was paid for and endorsed by the Bush and Dan Quayle campaign.

 Impact

 A CBS News/New York Times poll showed that of all of the political ads of the 1988 presidential campaign, this one had the greatest impact on respondents.
-The percentage of poll respondents who felt Bush was "tough enough" on crime rose from 23 percent in July 1988 to 61 percent in late October 1988 while the proportion saying Dukakis was "not tough enough" on crime rose from 36 to 49 percent during the same period.
+The percentage of poll respondents who felt Bush was "tough enough" on crime rose from 23 percent in July 1988 to 61 percent in late October 1988, while the proportion saying Dukakis was "not tough enough" on crime rose from 36 to 49 percent during the same period.
 The ad itself was first shot with real prisoners.
-But as they included "too many blacks", the ad was reshot with actors, including only "one or two" black men.
+As they included "too many blacks", the ad was reshot with actors, including only "one or two" black men.
 Many, such as Jesse Jackson, called the "Revolving Door" ad racist.